radiantlogic-v8/documentation-new/documentation/global-sync-guide/configuration/capture-connector/database-connectors.md

 - drop_user.sql - Drops the log table user and schem1.
   Note: for some databases the file is empty.

-### Connector Configuration
+### Connector configuration

 This section describes generating and executing the scripts in the Main Control Panel > Global Sync tab.
 The following steps assume the database backend has a changelog table that contains changed records that need to be propagated to destinations.
 The changelog table must have two key columns named `RLICHANGETYPE` and `RLICHANGEID`. `RLICHANGETYPE` must indicate insert, update or delete, dictating what type of change was made to the record. `RLICHANGEID` must be a sequence-based, auto-incremented `INTEGER` that contains a unique value for each record.
 The DB Changelog connector uses `RLICHANGEID` to maintain a cursor to keep track of processed changes.

-If you need assistance with configuring triggers on the base tables and defining the changelog table, see [Script to Generate Triggers and Changelog Table](#create-scripts-to-generate-triggers-and-changelog-table).
+If you need assistance with configuring triggers on the base tables and defining the changelog table, see [Create scripts to generate triggers and changelog table](#create-scripts-to-generate-triggers-and-changelog-table).

 To configure DB Changelog connector: